 It is not yet entirely clear how Texas' newly active trigger law lines up with its existing regulations, which include "zombie" pre-Roe bans (which could arguably be in effect despite the legal challenge to the trigger law), a more recent "fetal heartbeat" six-week ban, and the ability of private citizens to sue anyone they know has performed or aided in an abortion, from the doctor to the person who drove the patient to the airport, for up to $10,000.

 Initially passed in 2020, Utah's trigger law bans abortion in almost every case.
 The only legal exceptions are instances of rape or incest (which must have been reported to law enforcement authorities), cases in which the mother's life is in danger, or times when the fetus or baby has such a severe deformation that it either cannot survive outside the womb or will survive in a vegetative state.
-Violators to the abortion ban risk 1-15 years imprisonment and fines of up to $10,000.
+Violators of the abortion ban risk 1-15 years of imprisonment and fines of up to $10,000.

 Utah's trigger law required a state official to confirm that Roe v.
 Wade had been overturned in order for the law to enter into effect.
 While that confirmation did occur, Planned Parenthood challenged the law in court, which resulted in a two-week restraining order enabling abortions to continue legally until mid-July.